ioannis-e/win32-framework/samples/IFileDialog/readme.txt

 IFileDialog sample
 ==================
-This sample illustrates the use of the different Common File Dialog APIs (IFileOpenDialog, IFileSaveDialog, and associated interfaces) to create a custom file open/save dialog.
+This sample illustrates the use of the IFileOpenDialog, IFileSaveDialog, and associated interfaces) to create a custom file open/save dialog.

+The IFileDialog and associated interfaces is the modern alternative to the classic GetOpenFileName and GetSaveFileName common dialogs.
+The IFileDialog interface has more flexibility than the classic common dialogs, but the appearance of the basic dialogs provided by both methods is identical.

+The dialogs provided by IFileDialog are more configurable, and allow additional controls can be added to the dialog.
+This extra functionality can make the dialogs created by IFileDialog interface more complex to implement than the classic common dialogs.

 This sample is based on the CommonFileDialog and the CommFileDialogModes samples that ships with the Windows 7 SDK.
 The original sample can be